zleight1/DisableUAC/README.md

 3. Pull the repo `git clone https://github.com/zleight1/DisableUAC.git`

-4. Place the service in an accessible folder (i.e. C:\DisableUAC)
+4. Place `Disable.exe` in an accessible folder (i.e. C:\DisableUAC)
+	a.
+You can either build the project yourself and use the one in the bin\debug folder or use the current version in Binaries in the root directory.

 5. Register the service